Tonguardorg/devdoc/tonguard-api.md

 }
 ```

-The URL examples throughout this documentation use token as a placeholder.
+The URL examples throughout this documentation use a token as a placeholder.
 For these examples to work, you **need** to substitute the value with your **own** access token.

 ## Status codes